Paul of Greece: Restoration of the monarchy

 When Paul returned to Greece, his engagement was met with mixed reception.
 Many Greeks had turned against the royal family when George consented to the Metaxas dictatorship due to his lack of interest in his role.
-Many citizens were also worried of the cost of the Crown Prince's wedding due to the effects of the Great Depression, and protests against taxpayer money being spent of glamorous royal events were held across the country.
+Many citizens were also worried of the cost of the Crown Prince's wedding due to the effects of the Great Depression, and protests against taxpayer money being spent on glamorous royal events were held across the country.
 Paul lacked a personal residence and therefore relied on public expenditure to fund his wedding.
 Furthermore, the choice of a German bride concerned many Greeks as they feared that the dynasty would become less Greek, reinforced by the family's Danish and German roots.
 The public was also scared of the backlash from the former Allies of World War I, especially since Constantine I's marriage to a German princess had caused the National Schism within the country.
 Metaxas, however, approved of Paul’s marriage to Frederica because he hoped that it would strengthen ties between Greece and the fascist Nazi regime in Germany, led by Adolf Hitler, who wanted to use the marriage to spread influence in Greece.
 Hitler also planned to include Nazi symbols, flags, and anthems at the couple's 1938 wedding.
 George wished to distance Greece from the dynasty's German origins and was thus opposed to their marriage.
 Frederica, being Hanoverian, was a close relative of the British family and had to ask permission from George VI to marry Paul, a Greek Orthodox prince.

 Frederica had not arrived yet in Greece when the Church of Greece asked her to adopt a Greek name as there was no Orthodox Saint yet that had ever had her first name.
 The Church explained that by choosing a Greek name, she would be able to identify with Greece's culture and religion, and would provide her with more popularity.
 However, Frederica refused this request by the Holy Synod by claiming that her name was an integral part of her identity.
 Frederica's insistence continued and the Church was forced to reluctantly abandon their request.
 The Greek public however was arguably more shocked at the fact that swastikas, a symbol used by the Nazi Party, were present at Paul and Frederica's wedding ceremony.
 To block Nazi flags, Paul and George planned to raise Greek flags and also the former Hanoverian kingdom's flags throughout the streets of Athens.
 However, the former official regional flags were banned in Germany and thus Frederica opposed this because she was worried about displeasing Hitler, who she feared would threaten her parents, who resided in Germany.